rdeits/rdeits.github.com/_posts/2017-02-27-reading-raw-memory-with-julia.md

 }
 </style>

 Note: This post was written as a Jupyter notebook file.
-You can view it here, or you can see its original notebook form at [nbviewer.org](http://nbviewer.jupyter.org/github/rdeits/rdeits.github.com/blob/master/img/2017-02-27-memory/memory.ipynb).
+You can view it here, or you can see its original notebook form on github [here](https://github.com/rdeits/rdeits.github.com/blob/master/img/2017-02-27-memory/memory.ipynb).

 {% include posts/2017-02-27-memory/memory.html %}